HOW TO FUND YOUR STUDY ABROAD PROGRAM

 What are Scholarships and why are they awarded

-Your goal should be solid & realistic, not something arbitrary that is conjured just for the sake f the application.
+Your goal should be solid & realistic, not something arbitrary that is conjured just for the sake of the application.

-It need to follow the path of idea-intent-action process.
+It needs to follow the path of the idea-intent-action process.

-The admissions committee can easily identify if your academic & non-academic performance reflects your career path.
+The admissions committee can quickly identify if your academic & non-academic performance reflects your career path.

 You need not be a topper, but your overall score should be above average.

-Certain scholarships have a minimum criterion for academic scores so be sure to check the cap criteria.
+Specific scholarships have a minimum criterion for academic scores, so check the cap criteria.